schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ![Screenshot of the general wizard settings](wizard-general-config.png)

 I prefer using the DNS servers of [Quad9](https://quad9.org/) over the ones of my ISP.
 Only the clear and guest networks use these anyway, as secured networks use Unbound instead.
-If your ISP awards DNS servers via DHCP and you prefer to use those, you can leave `Override DNS` checked.

 For the domain, I prefer to use a subdomain of a domain name I own, like `corp.example.com`.
 I use the subdomain only internally.
 I consider the `local.lan` pattern a relic of the past.
 To prevent our local network structure from being leaked, we'll configure Unbound to treat the domain as private.